aboutcode-org/purldb/docs/source/index.rst

 - Access multiple services keyed by PURL, such as metadata, package versions, packages URLs, or dependencies.

-- Access multiple services keyed by PURL, such as metadata, package versions, packages URLs, or dependencies.

 What's in PurlDB?
 -------------------